pari1jay/pari1jay/README.md

 # [Hi, I'm Pari! 👋](https://pari1jay.github.io/parimala-anjanappa/)

-My 'why' is rooted in a deep passion for this field and a genuine curiosity to solve real-world problems through data and technology.
-I've taken both small and significant steps whether it's upskilling, working on real projects, or shifting roles to align my career with what excites me.
-I’m grateful for the opportunity to pursue work that challenges me intellectually and fulfills me personally, and I want to continue growing so I can make meaningful contributions, not just in my work but also in the lives impacted by it.

 ### Data Science | ML | AI | Data Analyst | Data Engineer |

 ## Projects 🚀